godotengine/godot-docs/tutorials/animation/introduction.rst

 .. |Play from beginning| image:: img/animation_play_from_beginning.png
 .. |Add Animation| image:: img/animation_add.png

-Using reset tracks
+Using RESET tracks
 ------------------

 You can set up a special *RESET* animation to contain the "default pose".
+This is used to ensure that the default pose is restored when you save the scene and open it again in the editor.

-Add an animation called "RESET", and add tracks for each property that you want to reset.
+For existing tracks, you can add an animation called "RESET" (case-sensitive), then add tracks for each property that you want to reset.
 The only keyframe should be at time 0, and give it the desired default value for each track.

-If "reset on save" is set to `true`, the scene will be saved with the effects of the reset animation applied (as if it had been seeked to time 0).
-This only affects the saved file - the property tracks in the editor stay where they were.
+If AnimationPlayer's **Reset On Save** property is set to ``true``, the scene will be saved with the effects of the reset animation applied (as if it had been seeked to time ``0.0``).
+This only affects the saved file – the property tracks in the editor stay where they were.

-If you want to reset the tracks in the editor, choose *apply reset* from the *Animation Properties* dropdown.
+If you want to reset the tracks in the editor, select the AnimationPlayer node, open the **Animation** bottom panel then choose **Apply Reset** in the animation editor's **Animation** dropdown menu.

-When adding tracks on other animations, if you have *Create Reset Track(s)* checked and there's no reset animation, one will be automatically created.
+When adding tracks on new animations, the editor will ask you to automatically create a RESET track when using the keyframe icon next to a property in the inspector.
+This does not apply on tracks created with Godot versions prior to 3.4, as the animation reset track feature was added in 3.4.